riteshkarwa/my-repository/README.md

-# Codebase for Southern Sunshine and Roses website
+# Codebase for Southern Sunshine and Roses Website